 It depends on your VPN service, as different services do not activate the feature by default.
 You will need to use the app settings first.
 Once you have opened the app settings, you can enable the privacy advantage accordingly.

-The above screenshot demonstrates that Surf shark users will have to activate kill switch benefit from the app settings first.
+The above screenshot demonstrates that Surfshark users will have to activate kill switch benefits from the app settings first.
 This way, they can secure their internet traffic hassle-free.

 Third-party Kill switches

 Interestingly, you are free to use other third-party resources like VPNetMon and VPN watcher.
 VPNetMon allows you to secure your internet connection when your VPN provider suddenly stops working.
 The said protection tool does not turn off the internet completely.

 In fact, it just shuts down the pre-selected program that may expose your IP addresses while using an insecure internet connection.
 As for VPN watcher, we will describe it in the next heading.

 Still using a VPN service with no network lock?